Most successful startup unicorns started out with just an idea. But is a breakthrough idea enough to be one of the success stories?

 Observation: This is the very first step in this process and you completely observe the idea and the corresponding target audience.

 Prototyping: This is where the startup product team builds the minimum viable product or the simplest version of the product.
+Prototyping acts as the perfect solution to innovate in such cases.

 User Feedback: This stage is where you collect feedback on the prototype from the users and analyze it for product iteration.